patlaj/experimental/prycrane/dsdocumentation/dst-03-en.md

 <p>[How to implement]</p>
 <h3>(H3) Implementation resources</h3>
 <ul class="mrgn-tp-lg">
-  <li>Links to any WET/GCweb, Drupal WxT, CDTS, AEM, etc. resources that exist</li>
-  <li>Link to the part of such documentation that relates specifically to the pattern if possible</li>
   <li><a href="https://wet-boew.github.io/GCWeb/docs/implementing-en.html">GCweb (WET) theme: Variables, parameters and working examples</a></li>
   <li><a href="https://drupalwxt.github.io/en/docs/environment/">Drupal WxT</a></li>
   <li><a href="https://www.gcpedia.gc.ca/wiki/AEM_GC-specific_Documentation_6.5">AEM/Managed Web Service (accessible only on the Government of Canada network)</a></li>